Skip to main content

 About

-Sift Heads - Cartels 4 is a single player action adventure game.
+Sift Heads - Cartels 4 is a single player shooter game with a violence theme.
 It was developed by Pyrozen and was released on August 1, 2024.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 Not just anyone can stand up to such powerful and established criminal organizations.
 Vinnie is the only real opposition, persistent and solid.
 Join him and dive into this bottomless sea of blood where violence and greed control everything!
 For the first time, we discover Chicago in a much more interactive way, with a ton of locations and enemies more dangerous than ever.
 It will take special ta…